Levi-Sheridan/Levi-Sheridan.github.io/_projects/pip-robot.md

     </div>
 </div>

-Pip is an educational robot designed to make robotics and programming accessible to K-8 rooms.
+Pip is an educational robot designed to make robotics and programming accessible to K-8 classrooms.
 Conceived as a superior alternative to existing educational robotics tools, Pip combines sensors, motors, and wireless connectivity in a kid-friendly platform.
 Students learn through a gamified, Duolingo-style web interface where hardware and software work together to teach coding fundamentals through hands-on interaction.

 ## System Overview